nikkoong/Google-Calendar-Natural-Language-Input/README.md

 ### Updates 6/13
 * Added `recur` functionality using `every n days/weeks/months` to automatically create recurring events
+* Example: `Get dinner with friends Friday at 5pm every 3 weeks` or `Go the grocery story on Thursday night every 1 week` will both create recurring events.
+Note the need to incude the digit `1` before the time intervals in the examples above.
 * Widened scope of allowed dates to default dates without a start date to today, starting now, for 1 hour
 * Defaulted all events to 1 hour, instead of `allDay`